fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

 14. ### What is ORM?

-    Object oriented and Model based way of DB query
+    Object oriented and Model based way of accessing DB.
+The ORM Laravel uses is Active Records.

    **[⬆ Back to Top](#table-of-contents)**

 15. ### What is Eloquent?

-    The ORM wrapper Laravel uses is called Eloquent.
+    The ORM wrapper Laravel uses is called active records.
+The active record that is used is Eloquent.
 Every table has a model associated with it.

    **[⬆ Back to Top](#table-of-contents)**